dora-team/fourkeys/setup/README.md

 ### Collecting deployment data

-1. For whichever CI/CD system you are using, set it up to send Webhook events to the event_handler.
+1. For whichever CI/CD system you are using, set it up to send Webhook events to the event-handler.

 #### Configuring CircleCI to deploy on GitHub or Gitlab merges